Cryosurgery and Radio-frequency ablation

 Cryoablation or cryoneurolysis (CA)

-In a second paper by Connors (2020), a podiatrist, looked at a retrospective follow up with an average of 2.6 years conducted on 32 patients.
+In a second paper by Connors (2020), a podiatrist looked at a retrospective follow up with an average of 2.6 years conducted on 32 patients.
 Ten patients had had corticosteroid treatment before entering the study.
 The original study had 58 cases but some loss occurred from the initial cohort identified for RFA.
 AOFAS and pain scale assessment scores were recorded.
 More than 1 treatment was necessary with 11 (35%) not improving after a single treatment of RFA.
-Only 3% (9%) had three treatments without success.
-The number of exposures were 2-6 otherwise where 17 (53%) recorded excellent results.
-Like many papers there are inconsistencies in exactly how success was measured and what cut off points were used which highlights the problems with retrospective analysis.
+Only 3% (9) had three treatments without success.
+The number of exposures was 2-6 otherwise where 17 (53%) recorded excellent results.
+Like many papers, there are inconsistencies in exactly how success was measured and what cut off points were used which highlights the problems with retrospective analysis.

 3) The case series of 37 patients reported that 87% (32/37) of patients were satisfied with RFA treatment at an average follow‑up of 10.6 months.
 Most patients (84%) said that they would have the procedure again.

 4) The case series of 37 patients reported that 2 patients with no symptom relief had repeat RFA treatment but were not satisfied with the outcome at an average follow‑up of 10.6 months.